ibm-cloud-docs/cloud-databases/howto-vpes.md

     Address: 10.240.64.6    < ---- your VPE IP address
     ```

-7. You may now use your instance in the VSI.
-For example:
+7. You can now use your instance in the VSI.
+For example,

     ```
     $ mongo -u $USERNAME -p $PASSWORD --tls --tlsCAFile /root/ca --authenticationDatabase admin --host replset/host-0.private.databases.appdomain.cloud:30066,host-1.private.databases.appdomain.cloud:30066,host-2.private.databases.appdomain.cloud:30066
     ```

-### Additional resources
+### More resources

 - [Planning for virtual private endpoint gateways](/docs/vpc?topic=vpc-planning-considerations)
 - [Creating an endpoint gateway](/docs/vpc?topic=vpc-ordering-endpoint-gateway)
-- For further assistance, see the [FAQs for virtual private endpoints here](/docs/vpc?topic=vpc-faqs-vpe), and the `Troubleshooting VPE gateways` documentation including [how to fix communications issues here](/docs/vpc?topic=vpc-troubleshoot-cannot-communicate).
+- For further assistance, see the [FAQs for virtual private endpoints here](/docs/vpc?topic=vpc-faqs-vpe), and the `Troubleshooting VPE gateways` documentation that includes [how to fix communications issues here](/docs/vpc?topic=vpc-troubleshoot-cannot-communicate).